Numair571/WhereToGo-Booking-App/README.md

 OR

-`Download It as Zip File and Then UnZip It on Your Local Machine`
+`Download It as Zip File and Then UnZip It on Your Local Machine.`

 # Usage